kvaps/kube-fencing/README.md

 ### fencing-switcher

-This is small container which can be deployed as daemonset, it will enable fencing during start, and disable fencing when node is gracefully shutdowns or reboots.
+This is a small container which by default is deployed as a DaemonSet and:
+1. Enables fencing during start
+1. Disables fencing when the node gracefully shutdowns or reboots

 ### fencing-agents

 This container contains installed `fence-agents` package.

 When fencing procedure is called **fencing-controller** creates Job which can use **fencing-agents** image to execute specific fencing agent.
-If fencing was successful it will celanup (or delete) the node from the kubernetes.
+If fencing is successful it will cleanup (or delete) the node from the kubernetes.

 The next fencing agents are included: